 Plaintiff Lucky McUranium ("Lucky") brought suit against Defendant Geomet Exploration, Limited ("Geomet") seeking a permanent injunction, exclusive possession and damages.
 The case stemmed from Lucky’s detection of anomalies indicative of possible uranium deposits in federal lands using modern technology in September of 1976.
-By November of the same year, Lucky had drilled 10 foot holes on each of the 200 claims it monument and recorded notices with the proper agencies pursuant to Arizona Mining Law.
+By November of the same year, Lucky had drilled 10 foot holes on each of the 200 claims of land.
+Lucky monumented and recorded notices with the proper agencies pursuant to Arizona Mining Law.
 Sometime later, Geomet entered some of the areas claimed by Lucky and began drilling operations.
-Geomet was aware of Lucky’s claims at the time of entrance but considered them invalid because Lucky had not made a discovery and Lucky was not in actual possession of the claims Geomet now taken as their own.
+Geomet admitted it was aware of Lucky’s claims at the time of entrance but considered them invalid because Lucky had not made a discovery and Lucky was not in actual possession of the claims Geomet now simply took as their own.

 The Trial Court’s Decision

 The trial court found in favor of Lucky.
 Even though Lucky had insufficient evidence to establish a valid discovery at that time, the trial court found that Lucky was entitled to exclusive possession and a permanent injunction against Geomet to further its mining operations on the claims it had founded.
 Further, the trial court found that Geomet had entered the land in bad faith because of Geomet’s knowledge of Lucky’s claims to the lands.